AZDisbo Supported

 What rule governs IOLTA trust accounts in Arizona?

-Arizona IOLTA trust accounts are governed by Arizona Rules of Professional Conduct Rule 1.15.
-This rule sets the requirements for reconciliation frequency, record retention, client ledger maintenance, overdraft notification, and interest remittance to the Arizona IOLTA program.
+Arizona IOLTA trust accounts are governed by Arizona Rules of Professional Conduct ER 1.15; Rule 43, Ariz.
+R. Sup.
+Ct..
+The rule sets the requirements for reconciliation frequency, record retention, client ledger maintenance, overdraft notification, and interest remittance to the Arizona IOLTA program.

 How often must Arizona attorneys reconcile their IOLTA accounts?

-Arizona attorneys must complete a three-way reconciliation of their IOLTA trust accounts monthly.
-Three-way reconciliation compares the bank statement balance, the trust account ledger balance, and the sum of all individual client ledger balances — all three must match.
+Arizona attorneys have to complete a three-way reconciliation of their IOLTA trust accounts monthly three-way.
+Three-way reconciliation lines up the bank statement balance, the trust account ledger balance, and the sum of every individual client ledger balance — and all three have to match.

 How long must Arizona attorneys retain IOLTA records?

-Arizona attorneys must retain all IOLTA trust account records — including bank statements, client ledgers, reconciliation reports, and disbursement documentation — for 5 years under Arizona Rules of Professional Conduct Rule 1.15.
-Disbo retains all records automatically for the required period.
+Arizona attorneys have to retain every IOLTA trust account record — bank statements, client ledgers, reconciliation reports, and disbursement documentation — for 5 years under Arizona Rules of Professional Conduct ER 1.15; Rule 43, Ariz.
+R. Sup.
+Ct..
+Disbo keeps all of it automatically for the required period.

 What happens if a Arizona IOLTA account is overdrawn?

 Required — bank must report overdrafts to State Bar of Arizona.
-An overdraft notification triggers a disciplinary review process.
-Attorneys must ensure sufficient cleared funds are in the trust account before any disbursement.
+An overdraft notification can trigger a disciplinary review, and the only way to avoid that is to make sure cleared funds are actually in the trust account before any disbursement goes out.
 Disbo blocks transactions that would create a negative balance before they process.

 Where does Arizona IOLTA interest go?